std::gcd | C++ inbuilt function for finding GCD

 In many competitive programming problems, we need to find greatest common divisor also known as gcd.
-Euclids algorithm to find gcd has been discussed here
+Euclids algorithm to find gcd has been discussed here.

 C++ has the built-in function for calculating GCD.
-This function is present in
+This function is present in header file.

-__gcd(m, n) Parameter : m, n Return Value : 0 if both m and n are zero, else gcd of m and n.
+Library: 'algorithm' __gcd(m, n) Parameter : m, n Return Value : 0 if both m and n are zero, else gcd of m and n.

 gcd(6, 20) = 2

 Note: If either M or N is not an integer type, or if either is (possibly cv-qualified) bool, the program is ill-formed.
-Also, If either |m| or |n| is not representable as a value of type std::common_type_t
+Also, If either |m| or |n| is not representable as a value of type std::common_type_t, the behavior is undefined.

 Error, As the data type float is not supported by std::gcd.

 This article is contributed by Pratik Chhajer.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.